 The main purpose of Section 1 is to get youth excited and engaged in their career navigation so they will be more likely to take the program seriously and put in the required effort.
 This can be accomplished when youth make the connection between how their lifestyles will depend greatly on their careers.

 By the end of this section, youth participants will begin to:

 - Develop a comfortable relationship with the facilitator/group.

-- Develop a sense of autonomy and positive self-efficacy in regards to career navigation.
+- Create a sense of autonomy and positive self-efficacy in regards to career navigation.

-- Develop an understanding of how their lifestyle preferences affect their ideal careers.
+- Interpret an understanding of how their lifestyle preferences affect their ideal careers.

 - Identify what they want in their ideal futures and what traits their future careers will need for this lifestyle to be realized.

-- Learn about the four career pathways available to them following high school.
+- Recall about the four career pathways available to them following high school.